iifl-logo

 Conservation of Energy, Research and Development, Foreign Exchange Earnings and Outgo

-As per the proviso to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the statement containing the names and other details of employees drawing more than 10.2 million per financial year or 0.85 million per month, as the case may be, are set out in Annexure VI to the Boards Report.
-Further, as per the proviso to Rule 5(3) of the said Rules, the particulars of employees posted and working outside India not being Directors or their relatives, need not be included in the statement but, such particulars shall be furnished to the Registrar of Companies.
-Accordingly, the statement included in this Report does not contain the particulars of employees who are posted and working outside India.
-If any Member is interested in obtaining a copy thereof, such Member may write to the Company in this regard.
+As per the proviso to Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the statement containing the names and other details of employees drawing more than ?
+10.2 million per financial year or ?
+0.85 million per month, as the case may be, are set out in a separate Annexure forming the part of Boards Report.
+However, in terms of Section 136(1) of the Act, this report is being shared excluding the aforesaid Annexure and is available for inspection.
+Further, as per the proviso to Rule 5(3) of the said Rules, the particulars of employees posted and working outside India not being Directors or their relatives, need not be included in the Boards Report but, such particulars shall be furnished to the Registrar of Companies.
+Accordingly, this Report does not contain the particulars of employees who are posted and working outside India.
+If any Member is interested in obtaining the aforesaid information, such Member may write to the Company in this regard.

 Pursuant to the requirement under Section 134 (5) of the Companies Act, 2013, with respect to Directors Responsibility Statement, it is hereby confirmed that: